awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/background.md

 1 The cache can know when time passes, but it is the client's responsibility to track data usage, and so rather large interface changes would be necessary to handle those factors.

+Can existing DDB-EC customer use the CMC cache?
+What interface should the cache take to prevent refresh storms?
+How can the existing interface prevent storms on an empty cache?
+How do we deal with multiple key storms?
+How can customers prevent downtime while still satisfying their security requirements?
+What parameters should be configurable and how?
+Should we offer a static stability option?
+How can we deal with the circular dependency with the ESDK file format?
+Given cryptographic size limitation what if the cache is too large to serialize?
+What other failure modes of caches should we attempt to handle?
+Any other bi-model behavior you want to talk about?